aerostack2/aerostack2.github.io/docs/_09_development/_tutorials/_tutorials/aerial_platform.rst

 AeroStack2 Aerial Platform, please revisit :ref:`aerial_platforms`.

 For better understanding, this tutorial will be a walktrough of one existing platform.
-Due to accesibility, :ref:`ign_gazebo_platform` will be the chosen one.
+Due to accesibility, :ref:`Ignition Gazebo Platform <aerial_platform_ignition_gazebo>` will be the chosen one.
 The code used in this tutorial can be found in `Github
 <https://github.com/aerostack2/aerostack2/tree/main/as2_aerial_platforms/as2_ignition_platform>`_.